broswen/taskla/README.md

 - [ ] load settings and db credentials from config file
 - [ ] reconnect db on timeout/disconnect
 - [ ] setup docker-compose for swarm
+- [ ] check all error types and provide specific HTTP responses